 Criteria Conformance Level Remarks and Explanations 302.8 With Limited Reach and Strength.
 Where a manual mode of operation is provided, ICT shall provide at least one mode of operation that is operable with limited reach and limited strength.
-Supports iOS includes Accessibility features to assist users with limited reach and strength: Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
+Supports iOS includes Accessibility features to assist users with limited reach and strength: Voice Control allows users to navigate and interact with their iPhone using their voice to tap, swipe, type and more.
+You can speak commands just like you would perform an action by touch.
+Switch Control allows users to control iPhone using an adaptive device such as a switch, a joystick, the space bar on a keyboard, or a single tap on the Multi-touch trackpad.
 AssistiveTouch which is designed to allow users to control iPhone, perform gestures like a pinch, multi-finger swipe, or use Siri without fine motor control.
 Touch Accommodations which is designed to allow users to control how iPhone responds to touch by modifying its response to duration and frequency of touch events.
 Back Tap which is designed to allow users to configure and trigger convenient tasks, when the back of the iPhone is tapped.
 Double tap and triple tap can be used.
 Dictation which is designed to allow users to speak into any text field using the built-in microphone and have the text transcribed back.
 Siri supports natural-language voice commands to send messages, track down files, create reminders, search the web, and more.
-Siri is integrated with VoiceOver allowing users to have answers read out-loud.

 Criteria Conformance Level Remarks and Explanations 302.9 With Limited Language, Cognitive, and Learning Abilities.
 ICT shall provide features making its use by individuals with limited cognitive, language, and learning abilities simpler and easier.
 Supports iOS includes Accessibility features to assist users with limited cognitive, language, and learning abilities: Guided Access - Temporarily restricts iPhone to a single app, disables areas of the screen that aren't relevant to a task, and disables the hardware buttons Speak Screen - With Speak Screen, iPhone will read back all the content on pages back to user with a gesture.
 Speak Selection - Speak Selection will read back specifically the selected content on the screen.
 Users can follow along as highlighted words, sentences, or words within each sentence are read aloud.
 Dictionary - The built-in Dictionary app lets users look up words and phrases from a variety of sources.
 Definitions and synonyms help with grammar, spelling, and pronunciation.
 Edit Suggestions - Grammar and spelling check as well as substitutions help users produce more accurate type written documents.
+Live Captions (beta) - can turn audio into text in real-time.
+They are available for your phone and FaceTime calls, and any media content across apps such as Messages, Podcasts, Safari and third-party applications.
+Users can use Live Captions to follow along in-person conversations.
+FaceTime video calls include speaker attribution so users can keep up with all the details of who said what in a lively call with family and friends.
+Available in deta for English US & Canada.